antoineszatkownik/goltoine/README.md

 What could be added next :

--use GANs to generate new alphabets
+-use GANs to generate new alphabets <br />
 -add rotations on the letters/cells

 Credits to Jean Macquet